North Carolina vs. Georgia Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Georgia Tech Stats and Trends

-- This year, the Yellow Jackets won ATS in their only game as an underdog of 12.5 points or more.
+- The Yellow Jackets covered the spread in their only game when underdogs by 12.5 points or more.

-- Georgia Tech's games this year have gone over the total in one out of three opportunities (33.3%).
+- Georgia Tech's games this year have hit the over on one of three set point totals (33.3%).

-- In games that Georgia Tech totals more than 380.3 yards, the team is 1-1 against the spread and 1-1 overall.
+- Georgia Tech is 1-1 against the spread and 1-1 overall when the team picks up over 380.3 yards.

 - The Yellow Jackets have turned the ball over two times, three fewer times than the Tar Heels have forced turnovers (5).